Exploring Loch Lomond – An Introductory Guide

 Speaking of which, Luss is the pick of the loch-side villages and is a favourite stop along the A82.
 It gets overrun on (luke) warm sunny days when Glasgow empties but visit off-season when snow still caps Ben Lomond across the water and bring your camera.
 There’s generally a friendly bunch of ducks waddling around on the mini-beach and plenty of accommodation for distance travellers.

-Many of the other built up areas around Loch Lomond have taken on a tacky, commercial element but the road to Inveraray offers a more rustic experience.
+Many of the other built up areas around Loch Lomond have taken on a tacky, commercial element but the road to Inveraray and into Argyll offers a more rustic experience.
 If this is your first trip, you’ll have caught the Highland bug by now for sure.

 A Little Further Afield